-BEST COLD WEATHER SLEEPING BAG
+BEST COLD WEATHER SLEEPING BAGS OF 2019

 After much deliberation amongst ourselves here at My Open Country, we do declare the Mountain Hardwear Phantom Torch 3 to be our top pick.
 It didn't top any category itself, but it did exceptionally well across all categories making it in our opinion the best all-rounder providing superb weight-to-warmth, comfort, weather resistance and features.